gitlabhq/gitlabhq/doc/api/projects.md

 }
 ```

+Return Values:

++ `200 Ok` if the project with given ID is found and the JSON response
++ `404 Not Found` if no project with ID found

-## Create project
+### Create project

-Create new project owned by user
+Creates new project owned by user.

 ```
 POST /projects